dell/karavi-resiliency/docs/PROBLEMS.md

 # Reporting Problems

-If you experience a problem with Karavi Resiliency it is important you provide us as with much information as possible so that we can diagnose the issue and improve Karavi Resiliency.
-Some tools have been provided in the _tools_ directory that will help you understand the system's state and facilitate sending us the logs and other information we will need to diagnose a problem.
+If you experience a problem with Karavi Resiliency it is important you provide us with as much information as possible so that we can diagnose the issue and improve Karavi Resiliency.
+Some tools have been provided in the _tools_ directory that will help you understand the system's state and facilitate sending us the logs and other information needed to diagnose a problem.

 ## Monitoring Protected Pods and Node Status